FILL OUT THE FORM BELOW & ALLOW US TO TAKE YOUR Binge Drinking Rehabilitation TO A WHOLE NEW LEVEL!

 There may be a variety of explanations for why you binge drink.
 You can experience social pressure to be smashed.
 In a crowd, you can feel nervous or uneasy.
 You may be unaware of how much alcohol you are consuming.

-Adults do not consume more than four normal beverages in a single sitting, according to medical recommendations.
+According to medical recommendations, adults do not consume more than four normal beverages in a single sitting.
 At least one of every four people over the age of 14 in the world consumes a dangerous level of alcohol at least once a month.

 Alcohol is such an accepted aspect of ‘making a nice time in Australia that many people are unaware it is capable of causing damage in various ways.